Finger screw and starter pawl removal and assembly

 - Position the cooling fan over the holes in the flywheel

-- Put the pawl holder plate and then the aluminum spacers onto the finger screws.
+- Push the finger screws through the pawl holder plate and then through the aluminum spacers.

 - Please this assembly into the holes in the cooling fan and then into the threaded holes in the flywheel.

 - Tighten the finger screws in steps to 10 Nm with a 10mm deep socket.

 - Place the springs onto the ends of the finger screws.
 The ends of the springs must be placed in the trailing edge slots of the pawl holder.

 - Place the pawls on the fingers screws.
 Use some masking tape to hold the pawls down on the pawl holder.
 This will help ensure that the washers are fully on the ends of the finger screws when they are peened.

 - Put the washers on the ends of the finger screws.
 BE ABSOLUTELY CERTAIN THAT THE PAWLS AND SPRINGS ARE IN THE CORRECT POSITION.
 See photo below.
 Once you peen the ends of the screws, you cannot change anything.

 - With a 3/8" cold chisel and a ballpeen hammer, peen the ends of the finger screws just enough so that you cannot rotate the washers by hand.
 If you have the modified finger screws, peening the ends of the screws is not needed.